 - goods found without owner, abandoned, forfeited or contraband goods until their disposal.

 The Commission can take any measure it deems necessary to ensure the completion of customs formalities.
 These measures to be taken under customs control include:

-- examining, surveillance and safeguarding of goods at customs port, customs station, customs warehouse, transit route or any other place determined by the Authority;
+- examining, surveillance and safeguarding of goods at customs port, customs station, customs warehouse, transit route or any other place determined by the Commission;

 - re-examination of import or export goods based on information and risk management;

 - affixing of customs seals, issuance and verifying of customs documents;

 - taking samples, prospectus, photos and other data for the purpose of ascertaining non-alteration in the kind and state of goods;